alexlindmaa/alexlindmaa.github.io/_pages/cv.md

 ## Professional Experience

-* 2018 - Present: Scientific Consultant
+* 2018 - Present: Research Scientist and Scientific Consultant

 * 2018 - 2019: Postdoctoral Research Associate, The Racah Institute of Physics, The Hebrew University of Jerusalem